 Start the first session by sharing the project poster template with instructions.
 In future sessions, you can start by (briefly!) reviewing what's changed on the poster.

 You'll probably revisit your problem space several times before you're ready to execute.
-As feedback from users and stakeholders comes in, teams often find they haven’t been asking the right questions or haven’t met the customer’s needs.
+As feedback from sponsors and stakeholders comes in, teams often find they haven’t been asking the right questions or haven’t met the customer’s needs.
 You might also find that your assumptions weren’t exactly spot-on.

 Don’t stress.
 This is normal.
 Come back to this section of the project poster and work through the questions again.
 (And again, and again, if that’s what it takes.)

-As your research progresses, update this section with summaries of what you've found and links to any supporting documentation.
+As your research progresses, update this section with summaries of what you've found and links to supporting documentation.

 READY TO GO